 Your website is going to be your business’ home on the internet.
 It will be the place where people come to learn about your brand; become educated about your products; and, ultimately, make purchases.
 It must be easy to navigate, mobile friendly, fast loading, optimized for search, and offer a great user experience.
 Here are the steps you’ll need to take:

-- Select a URL for your website that is memorable and relevant to your business.
+- Pick a domain name for your website that is memorable and relevant to your business.

 - Register your URL and choose a web hosting option.